pwang649/myWiki/docs/Code/Parallel_Computation/HW/HW3.md

 ### Question 3

-The output will most likely be different because the it uses **dynamic** scheduling which will cause the inner for loop not follow the original order.
+The output will most likely be different because it uses **dynamic** scheduling which will cause the inner for loop not follow the original order.
 And the operation depends on the prior computation.
 Therefore, the order does matter in this matter, and a different order will make the result different.

 ### Question 4